Olivia Wyndham: The Bright Young Things

 While living in London, Olivia's involvement in the world of the bright young things was largely related to parties.
 Olivia's most famous party, which took place in 1929, has retrospectively become known as the 'sailor party'.
-A photograph from this event was published in the newspaper The Bystander on the 30th October 1929, capturing a number of attendees including Barbara Ker-Seymer, Mrs Dennis Pelly (née Elizabeth Ponsonby) and Hugh Wade.
+A photograph from this event was published in the newspaper The Bystander on 30 October 1929, capturing a number of attendees including Barbara Ker-Seymer, Mrs Dennis Pelly (née Elizabeth Ponsonby) and Hugh Wade.
 This party exemplified the trend for sailor style that fascinated queer and bohemian circles in 1920s and 1930s Europe.

-Relationship With Edna Thomas
+Relationship with Edna Thomas

 In around 1930, Olivia moved to New York City.
 She was introduced to Black society by heiress A'lelia Walker and met the actress Edna Thomas, with whom she was promptly infatuated.
 It took 6 months for Olivia to win Edna over - initially Edna had "avoided her because white women are unfaithful".
 Upon the realisation that Olivia was serious about her, Edna recalled: "[Olivia] finally came to my house and I had the most exciting sex experience of my life.
 It has gone on for five years because it's so satisfactory."
 They lived together for decades after this, with Edna's husband Lloyd as a friend and housemate.
 In 1940, The New York Amsterdam News reported that Olivia was "one of Harlem's most colourful personalities whose future is all wrapped up in her adopted community."